webplatform/mediawiki-conversion/README.md

   Instead of risking to lose terminal feedback you can pipe the output into a log file.

+  If you have code blocks, refer to [Handle MediaWiki code syntax highlighting](#handle-mediawiki-code-syntax-highlighting)

   **First time 3rd pass**